Overview of Microsoft Defender for Containers

 • Security reader can view vulnerability assessment findings

 See also Roles for remediation and Azure Container Registry roles and permissions

-National clouds (Azure Government, Azure China 21Vianet) (Except for preview features))
+National clouds (Azure Government, Microsoft Azure operated by 21Vianet) (Except for preview features))

 Connected AWS accounts (Preview)

 Connected GCP projects (Preview)

 For more information about, see the availability section.

 Continuous monitoring of your Kubernetes clusters - wherever they're hosted